Iv9eni/business-order-management-tool/README.md

 -Insert a new customer (prompt for necessary data) Note: Send an error message if they try to insert an existing customer id number (or make your GUI so that it generated the new key for the user), X

 -Update a customer's phone number, prompt for the customer id number, display the current phone number before prompting them for the new phone number.
-Note: Send an error message if the user doesn't enter an existing customer id (or use your GUI to only allow them to pick from a list of current customers)
+Note: Send an error message if the user doesn't enter an existing customer id (or use your GUI to only allow them to pick from a list of current customers) X

 -Delete a customer (Prompt for the customer id to delete) Note: Send a warning message if they try to delete a non existing customer id number (or make your GUI so that they can only pick an existing customer from a list)